-- 3. Boiler combustion air and vent piping connections are sized for 2" pipe.
+5. Boiler combustion air and vent piping connections are sized for 2" pipe.
 Any pipe size change (to 3") must be made outside of boiler casing in vertical run of pipe to allow for proper drainage of vent condensate.
 Due to potential for flue gas temperatures over 155°F, first five (5) feet of vent pipe must be CPVC, the remaining vent pipe can be PVC.
-If any elbows are employed within the first 5 feet of vent, they must be CPVC also.
-Two (2) 30" pieces of 2" CPVC pipe.
-21/2" piece of 2" CPVC pipe, a 2" CPVC elbow and 2" CPVC pipe coupling are furnished with the boiler.
-No requirement when using PP pipe. - Combustion air and vent piping lengths.
+If any elbows are employed within the first 5 feet of vent, they must be CPVC too.
+Two (2) - 30" pieces of 2" CPVC pipe.
+21⁄2" piece of 2" CPVC pipe, a 2" CPVC elbow and 2" CPVC pipe coupling are furnished with the boiler.

+6. Combustion air and vent piping lengths.
 Table 5, Page 23.
-If vent exceeds 5 ft. first 5 ft. of vent piping run must be 2" CPVC:
+First 5 ft. of vent piping run must be 2" CPVC: